 Our new star was the gorgeous Madison Nonoa.
 Madison has a voice in 4 million!
 I know I have already said that she has a ‘blessed’ quality to her timbre, hearing her sing is like listening to the most rare string instrument.
 It has been a privilege to introduce her to the role of Theodora, I am sure she will sing many more.

 So 2 operas in 8 days may have seemed over the top, but I wanted to make the most of having our maestro Howard Moody here from England and anyway we did it.
 A special note of thanks to the wonderful chorus in both operas, they formed the structure of Theodora and those choruses are indeed the unforgettable achievement of Handel.

 In February 2021 we achieved a blissful window of opportunity and created a gorgeous production of La Sonnambula in the garden, 3 performances miraculously shining between weather and Covid level changes.
 Elizabeth Mandeno, Natasha Wilson, Andrew Grenon, James Ieolu and myself, with a chorus of young singers were joined by the Days Bay Opera Orchestra, conducted by Mark Carter to bring this operatic gem to the lawn!
 Reviewed in Opera Magazine (UK) as one of the few productions able to happen in the world!

-I am now looking forward to a concert of Stabat Mater by Pergolesi July 21 at 7.30pm, featuring our own Bianca Andrew, now an international opera star and the lovely soprano, Joanna Foote.
-This is my very favourite type of concert and I encourage you to come and join us.
-I have the Days Bay Opera Orchestra led by Anne Loeser and musical direction from Douglas Mews on the chamber organ and harpsichord.
-St Mary of the Angels, Boulcott St, Wellington Central.
+Stabat Mater by Pergolesi in July 21, 2021 at 7.30pm, featuring our own Bianca Andrew, now an international opera star and the lovely soprano, Joanna Foote.
+This is my very favourite type of concert.